Constitution Act, 1886: Territorial representation in Parliament

-The Yukon has been represented in the House of Commons since 1902.
-The Northwest Territories and the Yukon were represented by the same member of the House of Commons between 1949 and 1952.
+Part of the Northwest Territories were represented in the House of Commons from 1886 until the creation of Alberta and Saskatchewan in 1905.
+Yukon has been represented in the House of Commons since 1902.
+The Northwest Territories and Yukon were represented by the same member of the House of Commons between 1949 and 1952.
 After the 1952 election, the western portion of the Northwest Territories was represented by its own member; after the 1979 election, an additional member was added to the House of Commons to represent the eastern portion of the Northwest Territories.
 Nunavut, which was created from the eastern portion of the Northwest Territories, has been represented in the House of Commons since its creation in 1999.
+During its existence as a separate territory from 1876 to 1905, Keewatin was never represented in the Senate or the House of Commons.